 - You can have them numbered or you can write your own numbers on with a supplied pen containing ink that doesn’t not fade.
 Some fading is inevitable in New Zealand’s intense sun.

-- Don’t put these in kid’s ears until they are at least 5 months old as they are too heavy for the kid’s small ear and it will pull it down and permanently disfigure it.
-Also more festering can occur.
+- Don’t put these in the kid’s ears until they are at least 5 months old as they are too heavy for the kid’s small ear and it will pull it down and permanently disfigure it.
+Also, more festering can occur.

 - Keep all tagging equipment disinfected during and after use.
 Check for any infection and festering a couple of days after tagging.

-- Always put the same number on the plastic tags that is on the brass or small plastic tag, and it’s a good idea to use different colours for each year’s crop of kid’s to help sorting age groups later.
+- Always put the same number on the plastic tags that are on the brass or small plastic tag, and it’s a good idea to use different colours for each year’s crop of kids to help sort age groups later.